aureospajari/snake-game/README.md

 # snake-game created using Python and Turtle module.

-Here I apply de concepts of Object-oriented programming (OOP).
+Here I apply the concepts of Object-oriented programming (OOP).